Fatal Fury 2: Home versions

 In addition to the Neo-Geo AES and Neo-Geo CD home versions, a port of Fatal Fury 2 was released for the Sharp X68000 in Japan in 1993, followed by versions for the Sega Genesis / Mega Drive, PC Engine CD, SNES and Game Boy in early 1994.
 The SNES and Genesis versions were published by Takara, while the X68000 version, released only in Japan, was published by Mahou Kabushikigaisha (Magical Company).
 All three versions allow the player to control the four boss characters via their own respective codes.
 The PC Engine version was published by Hudson Soft only in Japan and was one of the first games to require the Arcade Card add-on.
 To coincide with the Japanese release of the SNES version, Hori Electric released a special controller called the Fatal Fury 2 Commander which has the power and super power moves of all the game's playable characters programmed in so that they can be triggered with a single button.

 The original Neo Geo version of the game was later included in 2006's Fatal Fury: Battle Archive Volume 1 for the PlayStation 2 (with a choice between the original AES and CD soundtrack).
 It was also made available on the Wii's Virtual Console service in 2008.
+The SNES version was re-released on the Nintendo Classics service in 2025.